overlookinfra/pcp-test/doc/connection.md

 The test is repeated a number of times (`num-runs`); each run may have the number of sets or clients per set incremented (respectively, by `concurrency-increment` and `endpoints-increment`).
-The test runner waits for a given interval before starting a subsequent run (`inter-run-pause-ms`, in milliseconds, plus 50 ms for each established connection).
+The test runner waits for a given interval before starting a subsequent run: a fixed interval of 2 s plus `inter-run-pause-ms`, in milliseconds, for each established connection.

 WebSocket connections are established with a given timeout for the handshake initialization (`ws-connection-timeout-ms` in milliseconds).